Morgan Stanley Children's Hospital: History

 The hospital has nearly 250 years of history in treating children, tracing its roots to the establishment of Columbia University's – then King's College – Department of Pediatrics in 1767.
 Initially founded as Babies Hospital, it was established in 1887 in a Brownstone on 55th Street and Lexington Avenue.
 At the time of its opening, New York City's hospitals only had 27 beds catering to infants.

 In 1929, the hospital moved from its Lexington Avenue site to Upper Manhattan to become part of the Columbia–Presbyterian Medical Center.
 The hospital underwent various expansions throughout the years and, during the planning of the new building, the old hospital had 168 beds and six operating rooms.

 The Babies Hospital

 The Babies Hospital, which was New York City's first dedicated hospital for children, was founded in 1887 by Drs.
 Sarah McNutt and Julia McNutt and three members of the board of New York Infirmary, Jeannie Smith, Isabella Satterthwaite, and Isabella Banks.

-Soon after its opening, Babies Hospital adopted this as its guiding principle: "The mission of the Babies Hospital is to relieve mental and physical distress, and even though the death rate is increasing thereby, a case is never refused admission because it is hopeless."

 Since its founding, Babies Hospital physicians have helped shape the field of modern pediatrics and established numerous medical subspecialties.